Former France hope Ben Arfa extends career in Spain - WHIZ News

 Sometimes referred to as the French Lionel Messi, Hatem Ben Arfa has been signed by another great of the game.

-The former France international extended his much traveled and turbulent career on Tuesday by signing a contract with Valladolid, the Spanish soccer club where former Brazil striker Ronaldo is the main shareholder.
+The former France international extended his much traveled and turbulent career on Tuesday by signing a contract with Valladolid, the Spanish soccer club whose main shareholder is former Brazil striker Ronaldo.

 At 32, Ben Arfa was out of contract after leaving French club Rennes.
-The attacking midfielder has now signed a deal until the end of the season in a bid to help his new team avoid relegation.
+The attacking midfielder has signed a deal until the end of the season in a bid to help his new team avoid relegation from the Spanish league.

 Valladolid announced the transfer by posting a picture of Ben Arfa shaking hands with Ronaldo, who took over at Valladolid in September 2018.